zjn0505/Pullsh-Android/chuck/README.md

 We are going to use skills of:

-- [x] Design a basic view with LinearLayout, TextView, EditText and ProgressBar.
+- [x] Design a Layout with dialogs and menus to re-arrange less important views and interactions.
-- [x] Change the appearances/contents of views programmingly.
-- [x] Use HttpURLConnection to make an API request.
+- [x] Learn to design a implementation for an API.
-- [x] Debug using logs, breakpoints, and toasts.
+- [x] Use Glide to load pictures from local and internet.
-- [x] Use JSONObject to parse a JSON string.
+- [x] Use Gson with bean objects(XkcdPic in our practice) to parse JSON string effeciently.
-- [x] Build custom query using Uri builder.
-- [x] Handle errors and read from logs.
+- [x] Create a menu, and interact with it.
-- [x] Understand the scheme of Android package.
+- [x] Create dialogs to show more info or actions.
+- [x] Create a very useful image detail page.
+- [x] Use intent to navigate between activities and other apps (Web browser in our practice).
 - [x] Refine the app and create deliverable.
+- [x] Power-ups : share text or image.